Drew Sarich: Biography

-Sarich received a BFA in Musical Theatre with a concentration in Directing from Boston Conservatory in 1997.
+Sarich received a Bachelor of Fine Arts in Musical Theatre with a concentration in Directing from Boston Conservatory in 1997.
 He made his Off-Broadway debut in Tony n' Tina's Wedding, followed by a tour as a backup singer for Liza Minnelli with the Cortes Alexander Trio.
 In 1998, he played Judas in a production of Jesus Christ Superstar in Nyack, New York, opposite Billy Porter.

-In 1999, Sarich moved to Berlin to star as Quasimodo in the world premiere Der Glöckner von Notre Dame, in which he appeared for over 580 performances.
+In 1999, Sarich moved to Berlin to star as Quasimodo in the world premiere Der Glöckner von Notre Dame.
 In 2000, he released his first album, Say It, with his self-titled "Drew Sarich Band".
 He moved to Vienna and played Berger in the Vienna revival of Hair, Cousin Kevin in Tommy (Amstetten, Austria), and the title role in Hedwig and the Angry Inch (Berlin).
 He has also appeared in Lapdog and Wildcat in 2003, which he co-wrote with his wife, Ann Mandrella.
-Sarich has also performed at Donauinselfest Music Festival in Vienna (2001, 2002, 2003, 2004, 2009).

 Sarich appeared in other musicals while in Europe.
 He played the title character(s) in Jekyll and Hyde in Cologne, followed by Sun/Master of the Keys in Barbarella (opened March 11, 2004) in Vienna.

 In St. Gallen he played the title role in Dracula, the Musical (sharing the role with Thomas Borchert).